farshed/farshed.github.io/src/content/blog/nature-vs-nurture.md

 ---
-title: 'Nature, Nurture, and Free Will'
+title: 'Nature vs. Nurture'
-description: "Role of nature and nurture in determining personality and why absolute free will doesn't exist"
+description: 'Role of nature and nurture in determining personality and its implications for free will'
 pubDate: 'November 10 2024'
 ---